paveloom-d/dev/README.md

 make in
 ```

-Build rule will call [dive](https://github.com/wagoodman/dive), so be sure you have this tool, or just change `dive` to `build` inside Makefile.
+The build rule will call [dive](https://github.com/wagoodman/dive), so be sure you have this tool, or just change `dive` to `build` inside the Makefile.
 Be mindful though that the build rule here will delete all other images except mine and Alpine's.

 ### Jupyter